wingmingchan/php7-cascade-ws-ns/README.md

 # php7-cascade-ws-ns
 My Cascade web service library, using namespaces, written in PHP 7.
-Last modified: Aug 25, 2016, 10:25 AM
+Last modified: Aug 29, 2016, 10:30 AM

-<p>Since I have just started making changes to my library, this will take months to finish.
-I will only post
+<p>This version of the library makes use of features in PHP7.
+Since I have just started making changes,
-classes already converted.</p>
+most files are identical to those in the older version.
+Everything is posted here so that users can take advantage of all the updates.
+I expect that this upgrade process will last at least a few months.</p>

 <p>Phase 1: adding type information to the library and reworking the test code.</p>